For philanthropic foundations, NGOs, networks, alliances and other purpose-driven groups.

 Practiced new prospecting techniques for nurturing transactional and transformational relationships with funders

-We customize this program according to your team or partners’ goals, mission and context.
+We customize this program according to your team or grantee partners’ goals, mission and context.
 We deliver the FIRE program in English, Spanish and Portuguese, as well as in other languages through simultaneous interpretation.

 We deliver our collaboration programs in English as well as in other languages through simultaneous interpretation.